Mislina Gözükara: Club career

 Early August 2020, Gözükara transferred to the Istanbul-based club Fatih Vatan Spor.
 In September 2020, she underwent a surgery due to rupture of the cruciate ligament she suffered during a training.

 For the 2021-22 Turkcell Women's Super League season, Gözükara transferred to the newly formed team >Çaykur Rizespor.
 In the first half of the 2022-23 Turkish Super League season, she played for Konak Belediyespor in İzmir.
-She then moved to the Diyarbakır-based Turkish First League-club Nuh Spor.
+She moved in the second half of 2022-23 First League season to the Diyarbakır-based Turkish First League-club Nuh Spor.
+After four games, she transferred to Şırnak Belediyespor in the same season.
+In the 2023-24 season,she transferred to Ünye, which were promoted to the Turkish Super League at the end of the season.

 International career

 Gözükara was called up to the Turkey women's U-19 team in January 2015.

 In 2020, Gözükara was admitted to the Azerbaijan women's national team.
 She debuted in the UEFA Women's Euro 2021 qualifying Group D match against Poland on 11 March 2020.